GR-CS Signature Mouthpieces-Silver Plated

 The partnership between GR and Chase Sanborn dates to the inception of the company twenty years ago--CS models were among the very first GR mouthpieces on the market.
 The goal was to create a matched set of mouthpieces designed to accommodate daily playing requirements ranging from lead trumpet to small combo jazz to the myriad challenges of studio work.
 Months of prototype testing of various combinations of rim, cup, throat, and backbore combinations produced a matched set of three trumpet cups, plus models for flugelhorn, cornet, piccolo trumpet and the unique hybrid FD model.

 What are the differences between CS models and GR models?

-I'll let GR answer this one.
-This was posted in answer to a question in a trumpet forum.
+The following was posted by GR in answer to a question in a trumpet forum.
 Most of us don't understand the math like he does, but this gives you some insight into the parameters that are taken into account.